Space-Charge-Limited van der Waals Spin Transistor: Acknowledgments

 \section{Acknowledgments}

-B.B.Z. and T.-K.G. acknowledge support from the Department of Energy Early Career Program under award number DE-SC0024177 for device fabrication, electrical transport and magnetic imaging measurements.
-B.B.Z., T.-K.G. and Y.-X.W. acknowledge support from the National Science Foundation (NSF) award DMR-2047214 for development of the scanning NV microscope.
+The authors thank Hua Chen, Vsevolod Belosevich and Zicheng Ying for valuable discussions.
+B.B.Z. and T.K.M.G. acknowledge support from the Department of Energy Early Career Program under award number DE-SC0024177 for device fabrication, electrical transport and magnetic imaging measurements.
+B.B.Z., T.K.M.G. and Y.-X.W. acknowledge support from the National Science Foundation award DMR-2047214 for development of the scanning NV microscope.
 Z.S. was supported by project LUAUS25268 from Ministry of Education Youth and Sports (MEYS) and by the project Advanced Functional Nanorobots (reg.
 No. CZ.02.1.01/0.0/0.0/15\_003/0000444 financed by the EFRR).
 K.W. and T.T. acknowledge support from the JSPS KAKENHI (Grant Numbers 21H05233 and 23H02052), the CREST (JPMJCR24A5), JST and World Premier International Research Center Initiative (WPI), MEXT, Japan.